bharxhav/dart-blog-style-tutorial/README.md

 ## What is Dart?

 Dart is an open-source general-purpose programming language.
 It is originally developed by Google and later approved as a standard by ECMA.
 Dart is a new programming language meant for the server as well as the browser.
 Introduced by Google, the Dart SDK ships with its compiler – the Dart VM.
 The SDK also includes a utility -dart2js, a transpiler that generates JavaScript equivalent of a Dart Script.
 This tutorial provides a basic level understanding of the Dart programming language.

+## Audience

+This tutorial will be quite helpful for all those developers who want to develop single-page web applications using Dart.
+It is meant for programmers with a strong hold on object-oriented concepts.